Travel Money: How much to budget for your 2026 Indonesian adventure

 Gojek and Grab are the most common rideshare options in Indonesia - you can even order food to be delivered to your doorsteps

 Of course, you can also hire cars and scooters in Indonesia.
 To be able to do so, you are (officially) required to provide both your country’s driver’s licence AND an International Driving Permit (IDP).
-While many rental shops may not ask you for your licence/s, it will become an issue if you are pulled over by the police or are involved in a vehicle accident and need to claim against your travel insurance policy.
+While many rental shops may not ask for your licence, it will become an issue if you are pulled over by the police or involved in a vehicle accident and need to make a claim under your travel insurance policy.

 And speaking of insurance: Rental vehicles in Indonesia don’t usually have insurance, thus if you are involved in an accident, repair/replacement costs are all on you/your travel insurance.